portworx/px-docs/monitoring/alerting.md

 redirect_from: "/alerting.html"
 ---

 This guide shows you how to configure prometheus to monitor your portworx node and visualize your cluster status and activities in Grafana.
+We will also configure AlertManager to send email alerts.

 ## Configure Prometheus